 Students in the College of Arts & Sciences (CAS) often take advantage of travel and learning experiences to enhance their liberal arts education.
 Where will you go?

-Short-term Travel Study Courses
+Short-term Travel Study Courses: International

 Typically 1-3 weeks long, short-term travel courses allow students a dip into a new culture while earning credit toward their degrees.
 UVM runs short-term travel courses during Winter Break, Spring Break, and Summer Break.
-If you’re looking for a travel course that lands closer to home, check out our U.S. based courses here.

 Ecuador: Reading Grass Páramo: The High Andes Underfoot